rulala/fac-ws_ai_multi-agent/README.md

 ---

-**Remember**: Master the patterns, then combine them creatively.
+**Remember**: Master the architectural patterns (1-5), then apply production concerns (6) to make them deployment-ready.
 The best solution uses the simplest pattern that meets your requirements.

 ## Author